 The car wash industry has been enjoying increased profits and success lately.
 According to IBIS World, the industry experienced 3.9 percent annual growth from 2013 through 2018, and during that time, the number of car washes increased to 67,382 businesses.
 Industry employment also grew to total 219,894, and in 2018 the car wash industry’s revenue totaled $12 billion.

 This industry growth correlates with the reduced unemployment rate in the country and the increase of disposable income.
 Drops in oil prices also caused more vehicle owners to use their vehicles more often, and with that increased use came an increased demand for car wash services.

-Because washing a car is seen as a discretionary service, the demand for car wash services is closely linked to the economy, the employment rate, and the amount of disposable income that drivers have.
+Because washing a car is seen as a discretionary service, the demand for car wash services is closely linked to the economy, employment rate, and disposable income.
 Rising gas prices also tend to reduce the amount of driving that people do, so even though the economy may be thriving, if gas prices increase, they can drive down the use of car washes.

 Car washes use a significant amount of water, and 38 gallons of water are used to wash a single car, on average.
 Each day, 304,000,000 gallons of water are used to wash about 8 million vehicles all over the world.
 This high degree of water consumption, paired with the increased awareness of the importance of eco-friendly practices, means that there’s a demand for eco-friendly and water-saving car washes throughout the country.

 Most car washes target drivers and vehicle owners.
 In many cases, a car wash’s target market is local drivers who will return to the car wash repeatedly.
 Loyalty programs and discounts for repeat customers can help to encourage this kind of loyalty.